Analysing Rescaling, Discretisation, and Linearisation in RNNs for Neural System Modelling: DISCUSSION

-These procedures discussed above are standard practices in the field of $\mathtt{RNN}$s, and their order of application is often flexible, as they commute without altering the outcome.
-While they are powerful tools for modelling and analyzing $\mathtt{RNN}$s, it's essential to choose the appropriate procedure based on the specific characteristics and goals of the neural network model being studied and compared with brain activity. {For instance, temporal rescaling might distort the alignment between model dynamics and experimentally observed neural timescales (e.g., synaptic delays or oscillation frequencies).
-Similarly, discretization could introduce numerical artifacts that misrepresent continuous neural processes, such as spike timing precision.
-Furthermore, linearization risks oversimplifying nonlinear phenomena critical to neural computation, like chaotic dynamics or bifurcations observed in cortical networks.} Finally, it's worth considering that these procedures may not capture the full complexity of certain networks with strong, pervasive nonlinearities or large state spaces, highlighting the need for a thoughtful approach to their application. {While these techniques offer powerful tools for understanding and modelling neural processes, future work should better integrate them with empirical data and simulations to validate their practical implications.}
+Similarly, discretisation could introduce numerical artifacts that misrepresent continuous neural processes, such as spike timing precision.
+Furthermore, linearisation risks oversimplifying nonlinear phenomena critical to neural computation, like chaotic dynamics or bifurcations observed in cortical networks.} Finally, it's worth considering that these procedures may not capture the full complexity of certain networks with strong, pervasive nonlinearities or large state spaces, highlighting the need for a thoughtful approach to their application.